fiskWasTaken/guilded-sauce/README.md

 ## Usage

 Currently, guilded-sauce only supports media channels.
-If a chat message containing both a link and a channel is posted, the bot will attempt to handle it, e.g.: `https://twitter.com/Dev_Voxy/status/1367612376397193218 #cute_art`
+If a chat message containing both a link and channel is posted, the bot will attempt to handle it, e.g.: `https://twitter.com/Dev_Voxy/status/1367612376397193218 #cute_art`

 If a post contains multiple images, the bot will create a reply with the other images in the set.